-Put your six room temperature egg yolks into the bowl of your stand mixer.
-Beat on medium-low speed until the yolks have thickened slightly and are paler in color.
+1. In the bowl of a stand mixer, beat six room-temperature egg yolks on medium-low speed until the yolks have thickened slightly and are paler in color.
 This takes about 5 minutes.

-Meanwhile, put the sugar and water into a saucepan and cook on a high heat until a candy thermometer registers 240°F. If you don’t have a candy thermometer, you are looking for the “soft ball stage.”
+2. Meanwhile, combine the sugar and water into a saucepan and cook on high heat until a candy thermometer registers 240 F. If you don’t have a candy thermometer, you are looking for the “soft ball stage.”
 At this stage, a little sugar syrup dropped into cold water will form a soft ball.
 When the ball is taken from the water, it will flatten in your hand after a few seconds.

-While the egg yolks are slowly whipping and the sugar is reaching 240°F, cut your butter into chunks and leave to soften at room temperature.
+3. While the egg yolks are slowly whipping and the sugar is reaching 240 F, cut butter into chunks and leave to soften at room temperature.

-Once the water and sugar has reached 240°F, turn the mixer to low speed and slowly pour the syrup on the egg yolks.
+4. Once the water and sugar has reached 240 F, turn the mixer to low speed and slowly pour the syrup on the egg yolks.

 Scrape down the sides of the bowl, turn the mixer to high and whip the buttercream for a final 2 minutes.